bobabots253/bobadocs/docs/electronics/arduino.md

         myServo.attach(9);
     }
     ```
-    * Created a Servo type variable called myServo
-    * Attaches myServo to pin 9
+This creates a Servo type variable called myServo and attaches myServo to pin 9.

-* `myServo.write(angle)`
+## myServo.write(angle)`
-    * Angle = a degree angle between 0 - 180
-    * Moves the servo shaft to that angle
+Angle is a degree angle between 0 - 180 which moves the servo shaft to that angle.
-    * Example:
+An example is:
     ```cpp
     void loop(){
         myServo.write(90);
         myServo.write(0);
     }
     ```
-    * Moves the servo shaft to 90 degrees position
-    * Moves the servo shaft back to 0 degrees position
+This moves the servo shaft to 90 degrees position and moves the servo shaft back to 0 degrees position.

 ### Miscellaneous Information

-* Duty Cycle
+## Duty Cycle

 ![duty cycle](../assets/images/tools/electronics/dutycycle.png)

 ![duty cycle 2](../assets/images/tools/electronics/dutycycle2.png)

-* How often the power is ON and OFF
-* Digital way of simulating an analog wave
-* For example, when you light an led with 50% duty cycle, it wil appear 50% brightness to the human eye.
+Duty Cycle includes: how often the power is ON and OFF and the digital way of simulating an analog wave.
+For example, when you light an led with 50% duty cycle, it wil appear 50% brightness to the human eye.